 What are affiliate links?

 Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on HeadsDontBounce.com to purchase an item, the reader buys the item from the seller directly (not from Heads Don’t Bounce).
-Amazon pays HeadsDontBounce.com a small commission or other compensation for promoting their website or products through their affiliate program.
+Affiliate Programs, like Amazon and Avantlink, pay HeadsDontBounce.com a small commission or other compensation for promoting their website or products through their affiliate program.

 Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through to the link.